kyroninja/PLP_App_Submission/README.md

 Username: SUT
 Password: abcdefg123

-Added sample invStock.data file, if it exists it is used, else it pulls from db and also keeps a local copy incase there is no internet.
+Added sample invData.stock file, if it exists it is used, else it pulls from db and also keeps a local copy incase there is no internet.
 When the program is closed it saves it locally and tried to update the server.